The Honeymooners: Revivals

-The 1966 videotaped Honeymooners were also musical episodes, covering 10 of the first season's thirty-two shows.
+The 1966 videotaped "Honeymooners" were also musical episodes that comprised 18 of the first season's 32 shows.
 Most of these were updated remakes of 1956-57 musical episodes with songs by Duddy and Bresler, expanded with new material.
-These programs were syndicated for local stations as The Honeymooners Go To Europe and released on DVD as The Color Honeymooners, the latter being the general term assigned to them.
+This include an addition episode added to the "Trip To Europe" sketches.
+Ten of these programs were syndicated for local stations as The Honeymooners Go to Europe and the 1966-1970 color hour shows were released on DVD as The Color Honeymooners.

-One notable 1967 segment featured the return of Pert Kelton (in one of her last performances before her death in 1968 of heart disease at the age of 61), but this time she played Alice's mother, Mrs. Gibson.
+One notable 1967 segment featured the return of Pert Kelton (in one of her last performances before her death in 1968), but as Alice's mother.

-The Honeymooners ended again when CBS announced the cancellation of The Jackie Gleason Show on February 16, 1970, the result of a disagreement in direction between Gleason and the network.
-Gleason wanted to continue interspersing "The Honeymooners" within the confines of his regular variety show, while CBS wanted a full-hour "Honeymooners" every week.
-(CBS's ongoing effort to move its product toward younger audiences and away from established variety show stars was another potential factor in the show's demise.)
-On October 11, 1973, Gleason, Carney, MacRae and Kean reunited for a "Honeymooners" skit called "Women's Lib" as part of a Gleason special on CBS.
-The Kramdens and Nortons were brought back for four final one-hour specials on ABC, which aired from 1976 to 1978.
-Alongside Gleason and Carney, Audrey Meadows returned as Alice.
-Meanwhile, Jane Kean continued to play Trixie.
-(Joyce Randolph, the actress most identified as Trixie, never played the part again after the 1950s.)
-These four specials came at a time when Gleason and Carney were each achieving new-found expanded fame, with Gleason's prominent role in the box office smash Smokey and the Bandit and Carney winning an Academy Award for his leading role in Harry and Tonto, which brought some more attention to these series of specials.
+"The Honeymooners" ended again when CBS announced the cancellation of The Jackie Gleason Show on February 16, 1970, the result of a disagreement in direction between Gleason and the network.
+Gleason wanted to continue interspersing "The Honeymooners" within his regular variety show, while CBS wanted a full-hour "Honeymooners" every week.
+CBS's ongoing effort to move its product toward younger audiences and away from established variety show stars was another potential factor in the show's demise.
+On October 11, 1973, Gleason, Carney, MacRae and Kean reunited for a "Honeymooners" sketch titled "Women's Lib" as part of a Gleason special on CBS.
+Four final one-hour specials aired on ABC from 1976 to 1978, with Meadows returning as Alice and Kean as Trixie.
+These specials came at a time when Gleason and Carney were each achieving newfound expanded fame, with Gleason's prominent role in the box office smash Smokey and the Bandit and Carney winning an Academy Award for his leading role in Harry and Tonto.
 These were the final original "Honeymooners" productions.

+In May 2022, MPI released Jackie Gleason TV Treasures, which includes three previously unreleased "Honeymooners" sketches from the early 1960s, the 1966 musical remake of "The Honeymooners: The Adoption" episode and seven color "Honeymooners" sketch episodes not included in previous collections.

 Awards

-Art Carney won five Emmy Awards for his portrayal of Ed Norton—two for the original Jackie Gleason Show, one for The Honeymooners, and two for the final version of The Jackie Gleason Show.
-He was nominated for another two (in 1957 and 1966), but lost.
+Carney won five Emmy Awards for his portrayal of Ed Norton—two for the original Jackie Gleason Show, one for The Honeymooners and two for the final version of The Jackie Gleason Show.
+He was nominated for another two in 1957 and 1966, but lost.
 Gleason and Meadows both were nominated in 1956 for their work on The Honeymooners.
-Gleason was nominated for Best Actor–Continuing Performance, but lost to Phil Silvers, while Meadows was nominated for Best Actress-Supporting Role but lost to Nanette Fabray.
+Gleason was nominated for Best Actor–Continuing Performance but lost to Phil Silvers, while Meadows was nominated for Best Actress-Supporting Role but lost to Nanette Fabray.
 Meadows also was nominated for Emmys for her portrayal of Alice Kramden in 1954 and 1957.

 The following table summarizes award wins by cast members, both for The Honeymooners and The Jackie Gleason Show.